MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cosmos-middleware.md

 The sample, and the code provided here, is using the emulator.
 The endpoint and key are those provided for the Cosmos DB test account, which are common values provided with the emulator documentation and cannot be used for production.

-If you would like to use a real Azure Cosmos DB, follow step 1 of the [Cosmos DB get started](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-get-started) topic.
+If you would like to use a real Azure Cosmos DB, follow step 1 of the [Cosmos DB getting started](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-get-started) topic.
 Once that's done, both your endpoint URI and key are available in the **Keys** tab in your database settings.
 These values will be needed for our configuration file below.

 ### Build a basic bot